randomcuriouscode/CS453/HW5_Gao_Tony,PRG1/README.md

 - help can be accessed using the '-h' flag on each executable
 - both TCP and UDP support exponential backoff.
-	- if exp backoff is used, timeout must be less than 2
+	- if exp backoff is used, timeout must be less than 2. the timeout parameter is used as the STARTING value for exponential backoff following timeout *= 2 per failed request
 - the underlying sockets are closed automatically on process termination
 - see writeup.pdf for the full documentation of the design and implementation
 - client-server-uml.xml can be opened in draw.io

+it is highly reccommended to set the server.py --timeout parameter to
+	the minimum client timeout. this is to avoid an infinite asyncore polling loop with 0 block time, and thus indefinite CPU time used. this parameter has nothing to do with the TCP/UDP request timeout behavior, however a server polling timeout that is too long may cause requests to be overwritten in the read buffer, because there is one global read buffer on the server side.
+This parameter controls the time interval that dictates when the server will poll the underlying socket for bytes and thus the time interval that will elapse between each read/write of the read buffer.

 TCP Documentation: